dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/async.md

     }
 ```

-Now that the code is asyncronous, we can observe a different execution flow when we run the program:
+Now that the code is asynchronous, we can observe a different execution flow when we run the program:

 1.  **SaveChanges** begins to push the new **Blog** to the database
     *Once the command is sent to the database no more compute time is needed on the current managed thread.
 The **PerformDatabaseOperations** method returns (even though it hasn't finished executing) and program flow in the Main method continues.*